πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 int x = 0; // initialize to 0

-Always initialize: unlike Python, C doesn't auto-zero your variables.
+Always initialize: unlike Python, C doesn't zero out your variables for you.

 Pitfall 5: naming rules